 I continue to compile all of my personal data into one Master Map.
-For now I’m working with the Google Maps API and though it’s not perfect, I’m happy enough to share my progress with you.
+I’m working with the Google Maps API and though it’s not perfect, it seems good enough to share my progress with you.
 Here’s what the Master Map has to offer:

 By default the map loads showing southern Utah with the Suggested Route and the Route Highlights.
 This is just the general overview and one can access much more detail by zooming in and turning on more layers.
 Here are the current options: